 Math Techbook opens to the last course visited.
 To change courses, select Course and choose the preferred grade level and course.

-There are three ways to navigate the content of each course in Math Techbook: Visual Overview, Table of Contents, and Standards views.
+There are three ways to navigate the content of each course in Math Techbook: Overview, Table of Contents, and Standards views.

 The course content can also be displayed in a Table of Contents view, which allows teachers direct access to the various components within each concept.